Legal Assistance for Extradition

 • part 5 contains varied disposals regarding the extradition procedure to and from other British overseas territories.

-Our criminal solicitors in London can provide, at your request, legal assistance in a case of extradition, where his/her rights will be entirely explained.
+Our extradition lawyers in London can provide, at your request, legal assistance in a case of extradition, where his/her rights will be entirely explained.

 Details about the extradition hearing in UK